If you’re trying to grow on YouTube, the first thing you need to know is how to use YouTube Studio.

 Go to: YouTube Studio → Customization → Branding

-- Upload or change your profile picture
+- Upload or change your profile picture in the branding options

 - Add a banner image for your channel header